 Scan for Vulnerable WordPress Plugins

-wp-config.php directly.
-This is often done by first creating a backup of the known working configuration, before proceeding with manually altering the file in a text editor.
-However, the backed up file becomes available to whoever is able to guess the name of the backup file.
+wp-config.php directly as opposed to the WordPress interface.
+To do this, a backup of the known working configuration is created, before proceeding with manually altering the file.
+However, the backed up file then becomes available to whoever is able to guess the name of the backup file.

 Not just WordPress

 Following WordPress, Joomla! and Drupal are among the most widely deployed Content Management Systems (CMSs) and have their own share of vulnerabilities and misconfigurations.